-Family Support Network Inc offers quality services to families mostly in the Lismore local government area, with some services offered across neighbouring local government areas.
+Family Support Network Inc offers quality services to families mostly in the Lismore, New South Wales local government area, with some services offered across neighbouring local government areas.
 This area includes the metropolitan areas of North Lismore, South Lismore, Lismore Heights, East Lismore and Goonellabah as well as surrounding rural villages such as Dunoon, Modanville, Clunes, Bexhill, Rosebank, Jiggi, Rock Valley, Bentley, Wyrallah, The Channon, Nimbin and others.
 Our services include provision of family work/support, facilitating parenting programs as well as supported playgroups.

 We were established in 1989 and have been providing our services for over 25 years now.
-We are located at 30 Wyrallah Road, East Lismore from 22/1/2018 (see map below) and we also have premises at 41 Wilson Street South Lismore as well as premises at the Nimbin Community Centre.
+We are located at 30 Wyrallah Road, East Lismore (see map below) and we also have premises at 41 Wilson Street South Lismore as well as premises at the Nimbin Community Centre.
 We currently run a number of programs which are funded by Family And Community Services.

 Family Support Network is an incorporated association, we are keen to have community participation in our service through association membership.
 Please contact us if you are interested in joining.